top of page

 Avengers Xbox

-The format fits the property but the execution is disappointing.
-Offers a typical Playstation style story from the perspective of Ms. Marvel.
-The heroes play great & are all unique, but enemies lack variety & environments feel almost procedurally generated.
+The format fits the property but the execution is incredibly disappointing.
+It offers a typical PlayStation style story from the perspective of Ms. Marvel.
+The heroes play great and are all unique, but the enemies lack variety and the environments are so bland they feel procedurally generated.

 Release: Sep 4, 2020